Home Compare MDT vs ZBH

 Medtronic vs Zimmer Biomet Holdings: Which Stock Looks Stronger in 2026?

-Medtronic holds the cleaner structural position, with the lead spread across stability and profitability.
+Medtronic holds the cleaner structural position, with the lead spread across profitability and stability.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest separation starts in stability, but profitability adds another real layer to the result.
+This is not just a one-metric split: both profitability and stability materially support the lead.
 The overall score gap is 11 points in favour of Medtronic plc.

 INDUSTRY COMPARISON